| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 cond (P1,X1;P2,X2;…) |

-returns the first value X
+returns the first value X for which the corresponding condition

-.
-A branch condition of true
+P evaluates to true.
+A branch condition of true can

 be used to indicate the default case.
 If no case matches then

-exception (note that the same error
+cond raises a syserr 8 exception (note that the same error

 code is also thrown in case of an invalid conditional in a rule,